deephaven/benchmark/docs/CollectedResults.md

 Query logs record queries in the order in which they were run during a test.
 These include queries run by the framework automatically behind the scenes.
 Any property variables supplied in a query are replaced with the actual values used during the test run.
 After a test is run, it is usually possible to copy and paste the query into the Deephaven UI and run it, because parquet and kafka topic data is left intact.
-However, if Test B is run after Test A, cut and paste of the queries recorded for Test A may not work.
+However, if Test B is run after Test A, running the recorded queries for Test A may not work, since cleanup is done automatically between tests.
 The log is in Markdown format for easier viewing.

 ### Example Query Log